vippsas/vipps-ecom-api/vipps-ecom-api.md

 **Please note:** Do not rely only on callbacks alone, but also poll the `/details` endpoint as described in
 [Polling guidelines](#polling-guidelines).
-Some users may "quit" the payment process after they have confirmed the payment in Vipps, and never visit the `fallback` URL to see the confirmation.
-If the merchant relies 100 % on users visiting the `fallback` URL, there will be problems: The user has completed the payment, but the merchant ignores it.

 **Please note:** Callback URLs _must_ use HTTPS.